OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 ## Hosting requirements

-All image URIs, such as those used for [Add-in Commands][], must support caching.
+All image URIs, such as those used for [add-in commands][], must support caching.
 The server hosting the image should not return a `Cache-Control` header specifying `no-cache`, `no-store`, or similar options in the HTTP response.

 All URLs, such as the source file locations specified in the [SourceLocation](https://docs.microsoft.com/javascript/office/manifest/sourcelocation) element, should be **SSL-secured (HTTPS)**. [!include[HTTPS guidance](../includes/https-guidance.md)]